Linked List (Chain Storage)

 Deleting a Node in a Singly Linked List

-To delete a node, first locate the predecessor of the node to be deleted.
-Then, set the next
+To delete a node, you first need to find the previous node of the one to be deleted, then set the next

-pointer of this predecessor node to point to the node following the one to be deleted.
+pointer of the previous node to the node after the one being deleted.
 This effectively removes the node from the list.

 // create a singly linked list